Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Introduction

-One should note, however, that systems rarely exist in total isolation, and it is important to understand dynamics for interconnected (i.e., multilayer) networks \cite{kivela2014,boccaletti2014}.
-A popular modeling framework is multiplex networks \cite{cozzo2018multiplex}, which consist of \emph{network layers}, each of which involves the same set of nodes but possibly different edges (called \emph{intralayer edges}).
-In recent years, there has been growing interest to extend Laplacian-based models to the setting of multiplex networks, including work on random walks \cite{mucha2010,sole2016random,ding2018centrality,taylor2020multiplex}, synchronization \cite{aguirre2014synchronization,gambuzza2015intra,jalan2016cluster,sawicki2018delay,liu2020intralayer}, and diffusion \cite{gomez2013diffusion,sole2013spectral,deford2018new}.
+One should note, however, that systems rarely exist in total isolation, and it is important to understand the dynamics of interconnected (i.e., multilayer) networks \cite{kivela2014,boccaletti2014}.
+A popular modeling framework is multiplex networks \cite{cozzo2018multiplex}, consisting of \emph{network layers}, each involving the same set of nodes but possibly different edges (called \emph{intralayer edges}).
+In recent years, there has been growing interest in extending Laplacian-based models to the setting of multiplex networks, including work on random walks \cite{mucha2010,sole2016random,ding2018centrality, taylor2020multiplex}, synchronization \cite{aguirre2014synchronization,gambuzza2015intra,jalan2016cluster,sawicki2018delay,liu2020intralayer}, and diffusion \cite{gomez2013diffusion,sole2013spectral,deford2018new}.
 Of particular importance are \emph{supraLaplacian matrices} \cite{gomez2013diffusion,sole2013spectral} that generalize graph Laplacians to multiplex networks, thereby extending the general field of Laplacian-based dynamics to this setting.
+Importantly, existing research on supraLaplacian matrices and related applications has focused on multiplex networks in which the layers are symmetrically coupled using undirected \emph{interlayer edges}.
+This is problematic since the effects of asymmetry are known to play a crucial role in shaping self-organization for network-coupled dynamical systems \cite{bragard2003asymmetric,timme2006does,restrepo2014mean,skardal2015erosion,nishikawa2016symmetric,asllani2018structure,molnar2021asymmetry}, and they provide opportunities for system optimization \cite{taylor2020introduction}.
+Moreover, it is natural to assume that the relationship between networks is asymmetric for many contexts.